alysiawon/Final-Project/README.md

 - What would your rank be based on the 2020 Olympics?
 - A table to show where you would be ranked

-The predictor utilizes the data from Table 1 and 2 to complete this section.

 ### Olympic History

 The purpose of this section is to let the user select a previous Olympic year and our system will populate:
 - A table to show where you would be ranked
 - A bar graph to visualize the table
 - A map to showcase the country with the most medals

-The predictor utilizes the data from Table 3 to complete this section.

 ### Process of Creating The Dashboard